-A UK based organisation that wishes to employ an overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence, even if they want to employ the overseas applicant on a voluntary basis.
+A UK based organisation that wishes to employ a non EU overseas applicant in the UK on a Tier 2 visa must have a valid Tier 2 sponsorship licence.
 Overseas applicants who are nationals of Countries outside of the European Economic Area (includes the European Union) and Switzerland will usually need to apply for a tier 2 visa.

 Tier 2 Visa Applications

 In order to sponsor applicants, an employer will need to have registered with UK Visas and Immigration as a Licensed Sponsor.
 The Tier 2 Registration process can be quite difficult.
 The employer will need to submit an online application and provide a number of original documents to apply for Tier 2 Sponsorship.
 The Tier 2 Sponsor has to also accept a considerable number of responsibilities as a Tier 2 Sponsor.
 If the Tier 2 sponsorship application is successful the employer will have to keep good employment related records and notify the Home Office of changes relating to Tier 2 employees. workpermit.com can help with Tier 2 sponsorship licence applications and registration and compliance,

 The Tier 2 sponsor will need to grant the applicant a Certificate of Sponsorship before they can apply for leave to enter the UK, or remain in the UK, under a Tier 2 visa.
 The Certificate of Sponsorship will act as an assurance that the applicant is able and willing to undertake the job in question.

 The Sponsor has a number of record keeping and reporting duties for the applicants that it sponsors.

 1. Record Keeping Duties: